Page 7 - Monthly Archives: 2023

 Let's go!

-New features of the Magento Google Tag Manager!
+New features of the !

 In the latest version, we added new tracking for sign-in, creating an account and searches (features are available in GTM Extra version).
 Also, the extension is now compatible with the Hyva Theme.
 We improved compatibility with Magento 2.3.x.